A Basic ServiceMix Install

 karaf@root> features:install camel-activemq

-Now that everything is installed I setup the broker, telling it the name of the broker instance I want to use, zuu (the name of my laptop, but this can be pretty much be any name I want):
+With everything installed, I set up the broker.
+I’m telling it to use the name zuu (the name of my laptop, but it can be anything):

 karaf@root> activemq:create-broker --name zuu